pmurphyjam/ABExample/README.md

 >pod update;

 The Podfile will install Google Analytics and SQLDataAccess which performs all of your database accesses to the Contacts.db database using SQLite.
+The SQLDataAccess class uses the SQLite library libsqlite3.tbd.

-Now load the ABExample.xcworkspace in Xcode.
+Once the Pod is complete, now load the ABExample.xcworkspace in Xcode.
 This App was built with Xcode 8.2.1, and is designed to run in iOS10.2+.

 To run the App just hit the Run command in Xcode, the App should ask you for permissions to read your Contacts, and Calendar.
-All the App does is store these in the Contacts.db, and it never updates your Contacts or Calendar, it just reads them.
+All the App does is store these in the Contacts.db, and it never updates your Contacts or Calendar, it just reads them for demo purposes.

 ABExample reads the users AddressBook, and then displays them.
 You can delete Contacts from this App but they will not be deleted from the users AddressBook.
 This ABExample will work for a user which has